oracle/terraform-provider-oci/website/docs/d/sch_service_connector.html.markdown

 	* `function_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the function.
 	* `kind` - The type descriminator.
 	* `log_group_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Logging Analytics log group.
+	* `log_source_identifier` - Identifier of the log source that you want to use for processing data received from the service connector source.
+Applies to `StreamingSource` only.
+Equivalent to `name` at [LogAnalyticsSource](https://docs.cloud.oracle.com/iaas/api/#/en/logan-api-spec/latest/LogAnalyticsSource/).
 	* `metric` - The name of the metric.
 Example: `CpuUtilization`
 	* `metric_namespace` - The namespace of the metric.
 Example: `oci_computeagent`
 	* `namespace` - The namespace.